aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapecollection/_index.md

 ```

-Gets the shape object by the shape image
+Gets the [Shape](../../com.aspose.cells/shape) object by the name of the shape.

 **Example**

 ```
          //add a shape
          shapes.addRectangle(2, 0, 2, 0, 130, 130);
-         //get the shape
+         //get the shape by the name.
          Shape shape1 = shapes.get("Rectangle 1");
          if(shape1 != null)
          {